 We encounter countless examples of the call to be Christian Stewards in both the Old Testament and the New Testament.
-The Second Vatican Council and Popes reflect the Biblical call to live as prudent stewards.
-Here in America, the U.S. Conference of Catholic Bishops issued the landmark pastoral letter, Stewardship: A Disciple’s Response, in November 1992 to provide us with modern-day inspiration.
+The Second Vatican Council and Popes reflect on the Biblical call to live as prudent stewards.
+Here in America, the U.S. Conference of Catholic Bishops issued a landmark pastoral letter, Stewardship: A Disciple’s Response, in November 1992 to provide us with modern-day inspiration.

 “Once one chooses to become a disciple of Jesus Christ, stewardship is not an option.”
-(Bishop John McRaith)

 We read in the stewardship pastoral letter that:

 - Stewardship is all-encompassing.
 “It provides a place for the simplest individual gesture of kindness as well as stewardship communities working for systemic justice and peace.”

 - Jesus’ call is urgent.
 He does not tell people to follow him at some time in the future but here and now – at this moment, in these circumstances.

 - An oikonomos or steward is one to whom the owner of a household turns over responsibility for caring for the property, managing affairs, making resources yield as much has possible and sharing the resources with others.
 The position involves trust and accountability.

 - Each has received a different “sum” – a unique mix of talents, opportunities, challenges, weaknesses and strengths, potential modes of service and response – on which the Master expects a return.
 He will judge individuals according to what they have done with what they were given.

 - The success or failure of parish programs, the vitality of parish life or its absence, the ability or inability of a parish to render needed services to its members and the community depend upon all.
 Only by living as generous stewards of these local Christian communities, their parishes, can the Catholics of the United States hope to make them the vital sources of faith-filled dynamism they are meant to be.

 How do Intentional Disciples build up the Church?